-We visited Ft.
-Myers & Sanibel Island on a sponsored press trip but all opinions are my own.
+We visited Fort Myers & Sanibel Island on a sponsored press trip but all opinions are my own.

-Since we live in South Florida getting to Ft.
-Myers & Sanibel Island was a quick 2.5hr drive from home.
+Since we live in South Florida we took a short 2.5 hour road trip to Fort Myers & Sanibel Island.
 If you are traveling here out of town there is an airport in Ft.
 Myers, the Southwest Florida International Airport, which is serviced by Air Canada, America, Eurowings, Delta, Frontier, JetBlue, Silver, Southwest, Spirit, United and Westjet.
 However, this airport could be more expensive to fly into and with it’s close proximity to both Ft.
 Lauderdale and Tampa International Airports it would make sense to check flights into all three to determine which would be cheaper as renting a car would be necessary regardless of the airport you fly into.

 We stayed at the Pink Shell Beach Resort & Marina and when they say the only thing they overlook is the beach they mean it.
 This was the best hotel we have ever stayed in.
 They have condominium style rooms which we love as they give our family much more space plus amenities like a full kitchen if we choose to stay in and cook.
-Check out my full review of the hotel including all the free activities they offer here.
+You can read my full review on the property here.

 After driving to Ft.
 Myers Beach after work we checked into our hotel and had dinner on site at Bongos.